M

 How did you prepare for teaching English phonics and phonetics?

-Studying Linguistics as an undergraduate got me trained in the aspects of phonetics.
+Studying Linguistics as an undergraduate trained me in phonetics.
 Then, I started teaching speech to secondary school students.
 That was appropriate; there was no challenge.
-But as time went on, there was a need to teach both primary and nursery pupils.
+Over time, however, I needed to teach both primary and nursery pupils.

 I soon realized that what I taught secondary-level students didn’t apply to nursery learners.
 So, I began studying online how to teach early learners.
-Given my training in phonetics, I built the skills required to teach phonics in no time.
+My training in phonetics helped me build the skills to teach phonics in no time.
 I soon realized phonetics and phonics are two sides of the same coin.

 Now, I teach every category.
 I also train teachers of primary and secondary education.